insideout10/wordlift-docs/docs/analysis.rst

 Image Suggestor
 ^^^^^^^^^^^^^^
 .. image:: /images/wordlift-edit-post-widget-04.png
-Images for each entity appear in the WordLift Edit Post Widget and can be dragged and dropped in the visual editor.
+Images for each entity appear in the WordLift Edit Post Widget and can be embedded in the visual editor.

 Reconciling entities
 _____________